-Pope John Paul II's tribute to Saint Thomas More, "an imperishable example of moral integrity," "a witness to the primacy of the truth over power" and a defender of "the inalienable dignity of the human conscience."
+John Paul II’s proclamation of Saint Thomas More as Patron of Statesmen and Politicians, an example of moral integrity, a witness to the primacy of the truth over power and a defender of the inalienable dignity of the human conscience.

 Recently, several Heads of State and of Government, numerous political figures, and some Episcopal Conferences and individual Bishops have asked me to proclaim Saint Thomas More the Patron of Statesmen and Politicians.
 Those supporting this petition include people from different political, cultural and religious allegiances, and this is a sign of the deep and widespread interest in the thought and activity of this outstanding Statesman.

 2. Thomas More had a remarkable political career in his native land.
 Born in London in 1478 of a respectable family, as a young boy he was placed in the service of the Archbishop of Canterbury, John Morton, Lord Chancellor of the Realm.
 He then studied law at Oxford and London, while broadening his interests in the spheres of culture, theology and classical literature.
 He mastered Greek and enjoyed the company and friendship of important figures of Renaissance culture, including Desiderius Erasmus of Rotterdam.